weu2/app/README.md

 6. Click the `Commit` button

 ## Conflicting changes
+For simple conflicts, you can usually resolve them using GitHub Desktop.

-Pull requests let changes be reviewed before they get added.
-The instructions below are about opening a pull request.
+For complex conflicts, pull requests let changes be reviewed before they get added.
+Here's how to open a pull request:
 1. If a conflict menu has appeared, click `Abort merge`.
 2. From the top dropdown menu, click `Branch > New Branch...`
 3. Give this branch any name you want.